hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 Let's say we want to change that error message to something else.

-- Stop the running chaincode (CTRL-C!)
+- Stop the running chaincode (CTRL-C in the chaincode terminal)
 - Load the `src/assetTransfer.ts` file into an editor of your choice
-- Around line 51, find the error string and make a modification. remembering to save the change
+- Around line 51, find the error string and make a modification.
+Remember to save the change.
-- Rebuild this as it's typscreipt with "npm run build"
+- Rebuild this as it's typescript with "npm run build"

 You can now restart the contract as before